 Over 40 years in the industry Paul garnered numerous partnerships and dear friendships within the design community, which drew Cory to Sandra Jordan.
 Cory became familiarized with Sandra's luxury Prima Alpaca™ textile line during her time at Jiun Ho, as a number of upholstered pieces and decorative pillows on the showroom floor were fabricated with Sandra's dreamy Suris and Bouclés.
 Once Cory started working independently she was enthusiastic to utilize Sandra's choice textiles in one of her first projects, which incited communication between the two designers.

-Sandra graciously invited Cory for a personal tour of her property in Healdsburg comprising of her studio, office, personal residence, and newly renovated guest house, or Casa.
-Walking Sandra's grounds is an enchanting experience, but entering the Casa, impeccably designed by Gary Hutton, is like stepping right into a piece of Sandra's heart.
+Sandra graciously invited Cory for a personal tour of her property in Healdsburg comprising of her studio, office, personal residence, and newly renovated guest house, or Casita.
+Walking Sandra's grounds is an enchanting experience, but entering the Casita, impeccably designed by Gary Hutton, is like stepping right into a piece of Sandra's heart.
 The space is a cultivation of Sandra's life and passions - a refined backdrop that proudly showcases some of her global treasures, as well as the versatility of her Prima Alpaca™, which is featured throughout within vibrant custom upholstery, drapery, throws, and table linens.
-Sandra's Casa and Healdsburg property truly inspires the purpose of design – to reflect the personality and lifestyle of those who inhabit it.
+Sandra's Casita and Healdsburg property truly inspires the purpose of design – to reflect the personality and lifestyle of those who inhabit it.

 From Left: Holly Hunt Showroom in West Hollywood, Ca; Sandra Jordan Studios in Healdsburg, Ca; Custom throw for a client fabricated with Sandra Jordan Prima Alpaca™